 By Jane Parent

-If your high school junior took the PSAT in October, he or she has probably received the PSAT scores in the past few weeks.
+If your high school junior took the PSAT in October, he or she has probably received the PSAT score results in the past few weeks.
 There are an awful lot of numbers on that score report.
 What do they mean, how did your student do, and what can you do with this information?
-Dr. Kat Cohen, chief executive officer and founder of IvyWise, breaks it down for us.
+Dr. Kat Cohen, chief executive officer and founder of IvyWise, break down how to understand PSAT scores.

 1. Understanding the numbers.